top of page

 2. Some babies will refuse the morning nap and just take a nice long afternoon nap.
 If this happens to you, then you are lucky!
 You probably won’t need to do anything to guide your baby into a single nap.

-3. Some babies will keep both naps, but suddenly start to wake an hour or two early in the morning If this happens for a few days in a row, then it’s time to start pushing your baby through the morning nap and offering only an afternoon nap.
-This feels wrong, so many parents get stuck putting their babies down for a first nap due to the early wake time, but the way to fix the problem is to force the single afternoon nap schedule for a few days.
+3. Some babies will keep both naps but suddenly start to wake an hour or two early in the morning If this happens for a few days in a row, then it’s time to either offer your child two naps and push bedtime later (see our blog here to fix early waking by shifting your child's circadian rhythm) or start pushing your child through the morning nap and offering only an afternoon nap.
+If your child wakes early and refuses to take two naps, you'll probably need to push to a single afternoon nap, even though that might feel uncomfortable.

 From ~18 months to ~6 years